 - These are the dispensing limitations.
 Your prescriptions will be filled for a 31-day supply for a single copayment.
 If your prescription is for more than a 31-day supply, more than one copayment will be charged.
 We also have dispensing limits in other situations: - When a medication comes in multiple dose sizes, we may limit the number of pills available at the lower dose to 31 per fill.
 If you require more medication, it is more appropriate in these situations for you to have the higher dose pill and continue to take only one pill a day. - When a medication may be over-used resulting in adverse effects, we may limit the total dose to be taken on a monthly or semi-monthly basis.
 This is true of a number of medications for migraine headaches, which, when taken in excessive dose, actually can cause more migraine headaches, rather than help.
-It may also be true for other medications, such as some sleeping medications which are licensed by the FDA for use only every second day. - A generic equivalent will be dispensed if it is available, unless your physician specifically requires a name brand.
-If you receive a name brand drug when a Federally-approved generic drug is available, and your physician has not specified Dispense as Written for the name brand drug, you have to pay the difference in cost between the name brand drug and the generic - Why use generic drugs?
+It may also be true for other medications. - A generic equivalent will be dispensed if it is available, unless your physician specifically requires a name brand.
+If you receive a covered name brand drug when a Federally-approved generic drug is available, and your physician has not specified Dispense as Written for the name brand drug, you have to pay the difference in cost between the name brand drug and the generic. - Why use generic drugs?
 Generic drugs are licensed by the FDA as generic versions of a branded medication when the patent protection rights on the branded medication run out.
 Generic medications are required to have the same strength, consistency and effectiveness as the brand name medication, however, they are much less expensive.
 For this reason, you plan encourages you to use generic medications whenever you can they work just as well and they cost you less in copayments; and because they also cost the plan less, it helps to keep your premium costs down. - When you do have to file a claim.
-You may obtain a claim form by downloading it from our website at www.qualchoice.com or by requesting one from our Customer Service Department 800-235-7111.
+You may obtain a claim form by downloading it from our website at www.qualchoice. com or by requesting one from our Customer Service Department 800-235-7111.
 Complete the form, attach the documentation, and mail it to our pharmacy administrator at the address on the form.
 Reimbursement generally takes 4-6 weeks.

-Benefits Description You Pay After the calendar year deductible Note: The calendar year deductible We say "(No deduc le applies to almost all benefits in ctible)" when it does not apply. this Section.
-Covered medications and supplies High Option Standard Option Note: If there is no generic equivalent available, you Retail Pharmacy Retail Pharmacy will pay the copayment for the brand name drug prescribed. \$10 Tier I \$10 Tier I Note: When a therapeutically equivalent generic \$40 Tier II \$40 Tier II product becomes available, we may classify the formulary brand name product as a Tier III brand- \$60 Tier III \$60 Tier III name drug in determining how much you pay for the druf.
-Self-Administered Specialty Drugs Self-Administered Specialty Drugs Refer to Section 10 Definitions for more information regarding Specialty Drugs and Maintenance Medications. \$100 per fill Tier IV \$100 per fill Tier IV Mail Order (90 day supply Maintenance medications only) Mail Order (90 day supply Maintenance medications only) \$0 Tier I \$15 Tier I \$120 Tier II \$120 Tier II
+Benefits DescriptionYou Pay After the calendar year deductibleNote: The calendar year deductible applies to almost all benefits in this Section.
+We say "(No deductible)" when it does not apply. year deductible Covered medications and supplies High Option Standard Option We cover the following medications and supplies Retail Pharmacy Retail Pharmacy prescribed by a Plan physician and obtained from a Plan pharmacy or through our mail order program: \$10 Tier I \$10 Tier I • Drugs and medicines that by Federal law of the \$40 Tier II \$40 Tier II United States require a physician's prescription for their purchase except those listed as Not covered . \$60 Tier III \$60 Tier III • Insulin Self-Administered Specialty Self-Administered Specialty • Diabetic supplies limited to: Drugs Drugs - Disposable needles and syringes for the \$100 per fill Tier IV \$100 per fill Tier IV administration of covered medications Mail Order (90-day supply Mail Order (90-day supply - Drugs for sexual dysfunction Maintenance medications Maintenance medications - Drugs to treat gender dysphoria only) only) Hormone Therapy \$0 Tier I \$15 Tier I - The Plan will provide Statins under the Tier 1, Tier 2 and Tier 3 pharmacy benefit at no cost to \$120 Tier II \$120 Tier II the enrollee. \$180 Tier III \$180 Tier III